qkirikigaku/SigTracer/README.md

 As is the above simulation, the execution result will be output to the `result/example_real` directory.

 ### Statistical test for measuring the relationship between mutations and signatures
-Detailed information is described in our original paper:, you can extract the mutations related with certain signatures.
+You can extract the mutations related with certain signatures.

 After parameter estimation with the above procedure, run the following command: